yeller/shoutout/README.md

 feature flags.
 Shoutout doesn't provide this kind of facility, it's designed for smaller places.
-You can start to get somewhere like that by using a storage (datomic for example) that keeps history for you, but that won't help you identify changed which feature flags.
+You can start to get somewhere like that by using a storage (datomic for example) that keeps history for you, but that won't help you identify who changed which feature flags.

+Modification is (potentially) very racy.
+It depends on the backing store.
+In many many places this likely won't matter (I've never been bitten by it), but it's something to be aware of if you're likely to have more than a few folk modifying shoutout storage at once.

 ## License